 Long ago, they tried to conquer the Undead Mausoleum.
 As a result of the group’s actions, they are used as watchmen of death, losing their peace for their arrogance.

 Small shield that the disciples of Ledia used.
 It is tinged with the power of special magic and can deflect spells via its parry.

 Despite being residents of the Undead Mausoleum, the disciples of Ledia who made light of death have been kept from the peace of death as their punishment.

 Among Agdayne’s wares for sale are various spells, many of which are supposedly circulated only in the Undead Crypt as of now.
 These include the Warmth pyromancy, so they are unlikely to be arts of the Fenito’s creation.
 Rather, they are most likely the magic texts collected from the corpses of previous visitors, similar to some of his other wares.
 The grave warden doesn’t necessarily collect every single one, of course.
 Chloanne sells Soul Appease, the description of which claims the miracle to be another of the Crypt’s spells.
 Considering that her trade is finding and selling rare or unusual stones, this non-magic caster most likely came across the mausoleum while exploring for rocks deep underground where she picked up the miracle text as additional inventory for sale.
 This notion is reinforced by her other spell for sale, Dead Again, a hex whose text we can otherwise only acquire from the likewise subterranean Black Gulch.
-Evidently, Agdayne only picks up and sells what leftovers he comes across in the course of his duties, leaving people like Chloanne and ourselves to loot the rest.
+Clearly, Agdayne only picks up and sells what leftovers he comes across in the course of his duties, leaving people like Chloanne and ourselves to loot the rest.

 Lost pyromancy handed down only in the Undead Mausoleum.
 Creates a harmless, warm fire and restores HP of those who’ve touched it.